ISSUES

-Fair Trial Analysis focuses on recurring problems in criminal adjudication that can distort outcomes, undermine confidence, and make it harder for courts to distinguish fair trials from unfair ones.
+Fair Trial Analysis focuses on recurring problems that make it hard for courts to distinguish fair trials from unfair ones.

-These issues are interconnected.
-A case may involve evidentiary error, suppressed evidence, deficient lawyering, flawed jury selection, or unreliable sentencing procedures.
 Our work is organized around these recurring points of failure because they are often where questions of fairness become most urgent.
+Select any of issues below to learn more about it.

 Evidentiary Errors